njk464/2019-ectf-cmucode/README.md

 ### U-Boot and MESH Details

-The reference design implements MITRE Entertainment SHell in the Second Stage Bootloader (U-Boot).
+The design implements MITRE Entertainment SHell in the Second Stage Bootloader (U-Boot).
 The typical U-Boot shell has been replaced with a CLI which supports the command described in the rules and requirements documents.
 The details of how each command is implemented are described below to give you an idea of how to use the features of the Arty-Z7.